How I stopped judging myself (the inner critic behind self-development)

 This is important because we only harshly judge ourselves because we believe that some parts of us are “bad” and therefore need to be contained.

 The truth is, most of our human suffering comes from blank-and-white thinking.
 We think that if we want to be a “good” girl, we can’t be a “bad” girl.
-We think that if we are to be smart, we can’t show our dumb side.
+We think that if we are to be “smart,” we can’t show our “dumb” side.
 We think that we can only be appealing in some aspects of us but not others.

-But nothing in nature is black-and-white.
 Nothing in nature is unappealing.
 Every species, every season, every quality has beauty in it and serves a greater purpose.
 Some people may judge earthworms as unappealing because of the way they crawl but they create nutrients for the earth.
 Some people may judge snails as unappealing because they are slow but they clean up the environment and on top of that create snail mucin! (one of my favorite skin care products right now)

 Like for me, my inner critic used to judge me for being the “ugly girl”/ “a crow among the swans.”
 But I saw that there’s a peaceful gift to not trying to always be the one that turns heads.
-Like for one thing, this “ugly girl” inside of me is pretty dang prolific in her writings, she is greatly passionate about what she does, and is so connected to the heart of her clients.
+Like for one thing, this “ugly girl” inside of me is pretty darn prolific in her writings, she is greatly passionate about what she does, and is so connected to the heart of her clients.

-Fill up your core needs
+Filling up your core needs

 Another thing I realized about the inner critic is that she is the loudest when my heart is unfulfilled in my own self.
 That is, when I am feeling as though there’s something missing that I don’t have *as mentioned earlier.
-To put it another way, a loud inner critic voice is a mere symptom of feeling an empty hole inside of us.
+To put it another way, a loud inner critic voice is a mere symptom of feeling an emptiness inside of us.

 This realization came strongly to me when I was feeling unlikable/ that nobody likes me on social media.
 I realized that the reason why I felt unliked was because some part of me needed to be liked.
 And in order to be needing something it must mean that I am not giving that to myself.
 To put it another way, my lack of liking toward myself was creating feelings that nobody likes me on social media.